 I've recently gotten a lot of questions about issues with Wi-Fi connection involving Smart Wi-Fi devices and then some on the Airtime Fairness (ATF) setting of a router.
 As it turns out, the two are closely related.

-I’ll explain in layman’s terms this setting here and why I never think it’s a good idea to use (a lot of) “Smart” Wi-Fi Internet of Things (IoT) devices in your main network.
+I'll explain ATF, in simple terms, and why I never think it's a good idea to use many "Smart" Wi-Fi Internet of Things (IoT) devices in your main network and what you can/should do about them.
+And I speak from (harsh) real-world experience.

-Note: We’re talking about standard Wi-Fi devices here, not those IoTs with any other type of wireless connection.
+Note: I'm talking about standard Wi-Fi devices here, not those IoTs with any other type of wireless connection, such as Zigbee, Z-Wave, or Thread.

 Let's start with Airtime Fairness.

 Airtime Fairness and Smart Home devices: It’s not that fair

-Airtime Fairness is a familiar setting dating back to Wi-Fi 4 (probably even earlier).
+Airtime Fairness is a familiar setting dating back to Wi-Fi 4 (probably earlier).

-It ensures that each client in the network has equal access to air time with the broadcaster (Wi-Fi router, access point), no matter their operating system, Wi-Fi standard, operating mode, or signal strength.
+It ensures that each client in the network has equal access to air time with the broadcaster (Wi-Fi router, access point), regardless of their operating system, Wi-Fi standard, operating mode, or signal strength.

 "Equal" is the key here.
 We'll find out how "fair" it is.

 It's hard to define air time since Wi-Fi is a dynamic environment.
 That's not to mention other related features, including MI-MO, MU-MIMO, and ODFMA.

 So, everything you're about to read has been simplified to show an idea of how things work.